HankarM88/Predicting-Diabetes-using-Maching-Learning/README.md

    git clone https://github.com/yourusername/diabetes-prediction.git
    cd Predicting-Diabetes-with-Maching-and-Deep-learning
 ```
-2. Customize the jupyter notebook
+2. Customize the jupyter notebook<br>
 You can edit the script to experiment with different machine learning models or change the hyperparameters for better performance.